jrpotter/notebook/notes/logic/equiv-trans.md

 %%ANKI
 Basic
 What is a "theorem" in the equivalence-transformation formal system?
-Back: An equality derived from the axioms and inference rules.
+Back: An equivalence derived from the axioms and inference rules.
 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1707316178712-->
 END%%